-Revision 17-5; Effective September 1, 2017
+Revision 18-2; Effective September 3, 2018

-Incurred medical expenses (IMEs) are out-of-pocket expenses a Medical Assistance Only (MAO) member can incur for necessary medical services.
-IMEs include the cost of medically necessary items not covered by Medicaid, such as Medicare Part D premiums.
+Incurred medical expenses (IMEs) are out-of-pocket expenses a medical assistance only (MAO) member can incur for necessary medical services.
+IMEs include the cost of medically necessary (MN) items not covered by Medicaid, such as Medicare Part D premiums.

-STAR+PLUS Home and Community Based Services (HCBS) program members who contribute to the cost of their care may be eligible to count Medicare Part D costs (such as premiums, enhanced premiums, prescription drug copayments/deductibles, drugs not covered by Medicare Part D, the Texas Health and Human Services Commission (HHSC) Vendor Drug Program and non-formulary drugs) as IMEs if they:
+STAR+PLUS Home and Community Based Services (HCBS) program members who contribute to the cost of their care may be eligible to count Medicare Part D costs (such as premiums, enhanced premiums, prescription drug copayments/deductibles, drugs not covered by Medicare Part D, the Texas Health and Human Services Commission (HHSC) Vendor Drug Program (VDP) and non-formulary drugs) as IMEs if they:

-reside in the community and have a Medicaid copayment as a result of a Qualified Income Trust; or
+reside in the community and have a Medicaid copayment as a result of a qualified income trust (QIT); or

-reside in an Adult Foster Care home or Assisted Living facility.
+reside in an adult foster care (AFC) home or assisted living facility (ALF).

 Members who wish to use IMEs to pay for Medicare Part D costs should report these costs to the Medicaid for the Elderly and People with Disabilities (MEPD) specialist so the costs can be included in the calculation of copayment for the STAR+PLUS HCBS program.
 The member's statement of Medicare Part D expenses is acceptable.
 No written documentation is required from the member to support the declaration.
 The arrangement for payment of the prescriptions is between the member and the pharmacist.

 Some drugs are not covered by Medicare Part D, Medicaid or private drug coverage.
 In order for these non-formulary drugs to be considered as IMEs, a member must request an exception from the Medicare Part D plan for the drugs.
-The member is expected to use the procedure for requesting an exception, as required by his/her Medicare Part D plan.
+The member is expected to use the procedure for requesting an exception, as required by her or his Medicare Part D plan.
 The member can submit the results of the requested exception directly to the MEPD specialist.
 If an exception is not requested, the non-formulary drugs are not allowable IMEs and the cost will be the responsibility of the member.

 The MEPD specialist applies the IME policy during the certification process to all new members who meet the above criteria.
 MEPD also reviews Medicare costs and IMEs once every six months as part of the regular case monitoring, or whenever the member makes a request to update IME costs.
-The member or his/her authorized representative may identify and request IMEs by contacting the MEPD specialist.
+The member or her or his authorized representative (AR) may identify and request IMEs by contacting the MEPD specialist.

 3124 Medical Transportation